craftcms/cms/docs/dev/filters.md

 {% set entryIds = entries|column('id') %}
 ```

-## `currency( currency, numberOptions, textOptions, stripZeroCents )`
+## `currency( currency, numberOptions, textOptions, stripZeros )`

 Formats a number with a given currency according to the user’s preferred language.

-If you pass `true` into the last argument, the “.00” will be stripped if there’s zero cents.
+If you pass `true` into the last argument, the fraction digits will be removed if the value to be formatted has no minor value (e.g. cents).

 See [here for a list](api:yii\i18n\Formatter::$numberFormatterOptions) of the possible `numberOptions`.